Nightingaling/Python-Programming-An-Introduction-to-Computer-Science-Third-Edition/Chapter 2 Exercises (Questions).md

 </br>

-### 4. Modify the convert.py program (Section 2.2) with a loop so that it executes 5 times before quitting.
+### 4. Modify the convert.py program with a loop so that it executes 5 times before quitting.
 Each time through the loop, the program should get another temperature from the user and print the converted value.

 </br>

-### 5. Modify the convert.py program (Section 2.2) so that it computes and prints a table of Celsius temperatures and the Fahrenheit equivalents every 10 degrees from 0°C to 100°C.
+### 5. Modify the convert.py program so that it computes and prints a table of Celsius temperatures and the Fahrenheit equivalents every 10 degrees from 0°C to 100°C.

 </br>

-### 6. Modify the futval.py program (Section 2.7) so that the number of years for the investment is also a user input.
+### 6. Modify the futval.py program so that the number of years for the investment is also a user input.
 Make sure to change the final message to reflect the correct number of years
     # futval.py
     # A program to compute the value of an investment
     # carried 10 years into the future